DerKevinRiehl/transposon_annotation_reasonaTE/README.md

 - **Output**: Lots of transposon annotations (GFF3 file).

 ## Installation
 The reasonaTE pipeline comes with two conda environments due to package incompatibilities.
 For some steps of the environment you will need the first, for others the second conda environment.
+Please make sure you have "RepeatMasker" and "RepeatModeler" installed on your machine as well if you want the pipeline to consider their annotations as well.
+As issues with the conda packages of these tools are reported multiple times on the internet and github, we recommend to not use the conda packages of these tools.
 ```
 # Environment 1 - including all annotation tools
 #wget https://raw.githubusercontent.com/DerKevinRiehl/transposon_annotation_tools/main/transposon_annotation_tools_env.yml
 #conda env create -f transposon_annotation_tools_env.yml
 conda create -y --name transposon_annotation_tools_env python=2.7
 conda activate transposon_annotation_tools_env
-conda install -y -c bioconda repeatmodeler repeatmasker genometools-genometools
+#conda install -y -c bioconda repeatmodeler repeatmasker
+conda install -y -c genometools-genometools
 conda install -y -c derkevinriehl transposon_annotation_reasonate
 conda install -y -c derkevinriehl transposon_annotation_tools_proteinncbicdd1000
 conda install -y -c derkevinriehl transposon_annotation_tools_transposonpsicli